E-RYT 500, RCYT, BA

 Hi, I’m Aruna and I write the Young Yoga Masters blog with a focus on tools for kids yoga teachers.
 I’m also co-Director of the Young Yoga Masters Kids Yoga Teacher Training and the Ambassador Yoga Teacher Training for Teens, both Yoga Alliance registered schools.
 Thanks for taking a look around the website.
 Here’s a little about my background.

 Hope Springs from a Trauma

 It was actually by accident, I joined the local gym to take aerobics, but the loud music was just too much for me.
 Someone suggested trying the yoga class.

 Wow!
 I found a way to get in shape and to deal with all the stress I was going through.

 Yoga became the favorite part of my week and I went to every yoga class the gym offered.
 I remember riding my bike to yoga one day and whistling while I peddled.
 It surprised me because it had been a long time since I had been spontaneously happy like that.
 I’ve been hooked on yoga ever since.

 6 Years in an Ashram

-In 1998 I became a certified Kundalini Yoga teacher (as taught by Yogi Bhajan) and began teaching yoga.
+In 1998 I became a 200 Hour Kundalini Yoga teacher (as taught by Yogi Bhajan) and began teaching yoga.
 From 1999 to 2005 I lived in the Guru Ram Das Ashram in Toronto and immersed myself in the yogic lifestyle living under one roof with 15 other spiritual seekers.
-In 2000 I accepted the position of Ashram Manager (read: unplugged toilets, mediated arguments, and sat on committees when people wanted to move in listening to questions like: If you were a tree, what kind of tree would you be and why?).
+In 2000 I accepted the position of Ashram Manager (read: unplug toilets, mediate arguments, and sit on committees when people wanted to move in listening to questions like, If you were a tree, what kind of tree would you be and why?).
 What a trip.

 Meditation and Entrepreneurial Inspiration

 In that meditation group, I also met a Meditation Master, the author of Ancient Secrets of Success for Today’s World, Tulshi Sen. Mr. Sen became a mentor for me to think BIG using spiritual principles, another gift I am so very grateful to have received.

 Kids Yoga Experience